Albertsofc/csPortfolio/README.md

 <details>
   <summary>April, 2018</summary>
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Awarded "Certificate of Distinction" by the National Center of Women in Technology's Aspirations in Computing program.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Awarded "Certificate of Distinction" by the National Center for Women in Technology's Aspirations in Computing program.
   <br>
    </details>
  <details>